Workflow

 Initial setup and usage

-- Let your client make the changes they require.
+- Let your editors make the changes they require (see For editors).

 - Either use

-to pull their changes to your source code or let our GitHub action create a pull request on your next commit. - Review the changes and accept them to your code base, ready for release with the next update.
+stringtale pullto pull their changes into your source code, or let our GitHub Action create a pull request when new edits are available. - Review the changes and merge them into your codebase, ready for release with the next update.

 Adding new static text to your project

-At some during the development of your project you’ll have to add new static text to your project.
-The easiest way to achieve this is by using the ESlint plugin or using the VS Code extension.
+At some point during the development of your project you’ll have to add new static text.
+The easiest way to achieve this is by using the ESLint plugin or the VS Code extension.

 - Create your component with the static text.